ashcox/toast/README.md

 **Note**

-The remove 'action' property also accepts an id argument so you can remove a specific toast, otherwise it will check all toasts that are pending removal.
+* The remove 'action' property also accepts an id argument so you can remove a specific toast, otherwise it will check all toasts that are pending removal.
+* Specifying a different ID for each toast will bring create a new toast element.
+Using an existing toast ID will replace the currently active toast.

 ## Browser compatibility